-At 31 December 2020 and 2019, the Group held limited insurance policies on its assets and operations, or for public liability or other insurable risks.
+At 31 December 2021 and 2020, the Group held limited insurance policies on its assets and operations, or for public liability or other insurable risks.

-Environmental matters
+Environmental and climate change matters

 The enforcement of environmental regulation in the Russian Federation is evolving and the enforcement posture of government authorities is continually being reconsidered.
 The Group periodically evaluates its obligations under environmental regulations.
 As obligations are determined, they are recognised in the consolidated financial statements immediately.
 Potential liabilities, which might arise as a result of changes in existing regulations, civil litigation or legislation, cannot be estimated but could be material.
 In the current enforcement climate under existing legislation, management believes that there are no significant liabilities for environmental damage.